asciifarm/asciifarm/README.md

-Hi dev!
-Welcome to ASCII-Farm, we are close to the first release, leave your email to get notified on time!

 # 🌱 ASCII-Farm 🚜 asciifarm.io 🚀
 ## live streaming coding playtime and courses
 "There is nothing more rewarding to me than dirtying my hands on my keyboard." (any developer)